Web Analytics

 In South Africa today, many teenagers feel pressured to fit in at school and in other social groups.
 The need to be accepted is causing a lot of teenagers to act out of character.
 It typically leads to low self-esteem and the gradual washing away of their sense of self.

 As teenagers conform to the standard set by their peers, they might grow resentful of their physical features or preferences.
 This inevitably leads to increased stress and anxiety.
+If you’d like to explore this further, check out this insightful peer pressure speech that sheds more light on the impact of peer influence and how to handle it.

 Mental Health And Parenting